Devansh-awat/greenbotics/README.md

 ## Distance Sensor

-Apart from the camera, our robot also uses four VL53L1X distance sensors to gather inputs.
+Apart from the camera, our robot uses TOF based distance sensors VL53L1X / VL53L8CX and URM09 Ultrasonic sensor to gather inputs.
 The sensors are mounted on the front, back, left, and right of the robot respectively.
-The front sensor is used to avoid hitting the wall, while the back sensor is used during parking.
-The left and right sensors are used to detect when to take a turn.
+The front and back sensors are used to avoid hitting the parking walls.
+The left and right sensors are used to detect the starting direction for obstacle challenge.
+They could potentially be used for a surprise rule that may be announced at the competition.

+**Reasons for using different sensors**

+- Ultrasonic sensors are not affected by strong lighting at competition arenas and are useful to detect objects at larger distance.
+This is useful for wall detection.
+- Some TOF sensors could potentially be affected by strong lighting at competition arenas, but are usually safe over short distances.
+This is useful for parking.
+  - The back sensor is attached to the edge of the rear chassis hence requires min 2cm range.
+  - The front sensor is attached to the inner cavity behind the front wheels hence can work with 4cm range.

 <table>
   <tr>